-It is important that the contract is written in present tense.
+It is important that the contract is written in the present tense.
 If any past or future tense is used, it will make the contract legally nonbinding.

 How Assignments Work

 The specific language used in the contract will determine how the assignment plays out.
-For example, one contract may prohibit assignment, while another contract may require that all parties involved agree to it before proceeding.
-Remember, an assignment of contract does not necessarily alleviate an assignor from all liability.
+For example, one contract may prohibit an assignment, while another contract may require that all parties involved agree to it before proceeding.
+Remember, an assignment of a contract does not necessarily alleviate an assignor from all liability.
 Many contracts include an assurance clause guaranteeing performance.
 In other words, the initial parties to the contract guarantee the assignee will achieve the desired goal.